Deliver the Magic of Digital Storytelling to Your Audiences

 Social Media Channels:

-The following points are some important social media statistics to consider with regard to storytelling and visual content.
+The following points are important social media statistics to consider about storytelling and visual content.

-- According to a recent HubSpot study, of 1,500 B2B and B2C company Facebook Pages, it was determined that photo posts generate 53% more likes and 104% more comments than average posts.
+- A recent HubSpot study of 1,500 B2B and B2C company Facebook Pages determined that photo posts generate 53% more likes and 104% more comments than average posts.
 In addition, photo posts receive 84% more link clicks than plain text status updates or links with thumbnail pics.

-- Pinterest generated more referral traffic for businesses than Google+, YouTube and LinkedIn combined.
+- Pinterest generated more business referral traffic than Google+, YouTube, and LinkedIn combined.
 (Source: Shareaholic)

-- Photos and video posts on Pinterest are referring more traffic than Twitter, StumbleUpon, Linkedin and Google+.
+- Photos and video posts on Pinterest refer to more traffic than on Twitter, StumbleUpon, Linkedin, and Google+.
 (Source: Simple Measured)

-- Twitter, knowing they fall short when it comes to visual content, launched an integrated mobile video app called Vine.
-The intent is to provide brief clips that compliment the brevity of their microposts.
-To learn more about how marketers are using Vine, read this article from Mashable.
+- Knowing they needed more visual content, Twitter launched an integrated mobile video app called Vine.
+They intend to provide brief clips to compliment their micro posts' brevity.
+If you'd like to learn more about how marketers use Vine, read this article from Mashable.

 Great images tell a story.
-The success of your content marketing and storytelling experience is dependent on visual stimulus.
-Investing the time and effort to capture a moment with a picture that gives audiences a glimpse into your firm’s day-to-day practices will build your firm’s visual brand.
-Pictures can also provide an historical record of your firm’s path to success.
-Collaborate together with your firm’s creative minds to come up with images that are fun and compelling.
+Your content marketing and storytelling experience's success depends on visual stimulus.
+Investing the time and effort to capture a moment with a picture that gives audiences a glimpse into your firm's day-to-day practices will build your firm's visual brand.
+Pictures can also provide a historical record of your firm's path to success.
+Collaborate with your firm's creative minds to come up with images that are fun and compelling.